nlpng/aiball-kb/README.md

-# aiball-kb
+# aiball keyboard
-A 42-key keyboard inspired by keyball and roBa
+A 42-key keyboard inspired by [keyball](https://github.com/Yowkees/keyball) and [roBa](https://github.com/kumamuk-git/roBa) with features of trackball and it is wireless.